-- Floor Coverings: depending on foot traffic, carpet could require cleaning more.
-Refer to the manufacturer recommendations for cleaning carpet and various hard surface flooring. - Furnace: Contact a heating professional to inspect your furnace. - Doors: French doors and wood doors should be repainted annually or biannually, depending on paint quality and the amount of use. - Outside Faucets: Disconnect hoses before temperatures drop below freezing. - Sprinkler System: Don't forget to winterize before freezing temperatures arrive in the fall. - Water Heater: Check the water heater for signs of rust or corrosion at all connections.
+- ▶ Floor Coverings: depending on foot traffic, carpet could require cleaning more.
+Refer to the manufacturer recommendations for cleaning carpet and various hard surface flooring. - Furnace: Contact a heating professional to inspect your furnace. - ▶ Doors: French doors and wood doors should be repainted annually or biannually, depending on paint quality and the amount of use. - Outside Faucets: Disconnect hoses before temperatures drop below freezing. - ▶ Water Heater: Check the water heater for signs of rust or corrosion at all connections.
 Flush the water heater to remove sediment and mineral build up in the bottom of the tank.